Icebreaker (film)

 Icebreaker is a 2000 action film starring Sean Astin, Stacy Keach and Bruce Campbell and written and directed by David Giancola.
+It was filmed at the Killington Ski Resort in Killington, Vermont.

 Plot

-Terrorists take over a mountain ski resort with a stolen nuclear weapon and a ski patrolman attempts to stop them.
+Terrorists, led by Carl Greig, take over a mountain ski resort with a stolen nuclear weapon.
+Ski patrolman Matt Foster must stop them from blowing up the mountain.